bp-ventures/django-polaris-bpv/README.rst

 About Polaris Django BPV
 -----------------
-Polaris is an extendable `django app`_ for Stellar Ecosystem Proposal (SEP) implementations maintained by the `Stellar Development Foundation`_ (SDF).
+Polaris is an extendable `django app`_ for Stellar Ecosystem Proposal (SEP) implementations maintained by the `BP Ventures`_ (BPV).
 Using Polaris, you can run a web server supporting any combination of SEP-1, 6, 10, 12, 24, 31, & 38.

 See the complete `documentation`_ for information on how to get started with Polaris.
-The SDF also runs a `reference server`_ using Polaris that can be tested using our `demo wallet`_.
+The BPV also runs a `reference server`_ using Polaris that can be tested using our `demo wallet`_.